Mohammad-Khorram/flutter_clean_architecture_getx/README.md

 ## Used packages

-* Using mockito, and build_runner to handle unit-test
+* Using mockito, http, and build_runner to handle unit-test
 * Using GetX as binding
 * Using dartz to error-handling
 * Using freezed to reduce coding for models, and classes.